hecksalmonids/geode/README.md

 To generate a crystal without events, add the option `--without-events`.
 Similarly, to generate a crystal without commands, add the option `--without-commands`.

-All crystals include the Bot::Models module, which contains the Geode's database model classes.
+All crystals include the `Bot::Models` module, which contains the database's model classes.

 #### Generating a model